danielschris96/note-taker/README.md

   In this assignment, I was given starter code that was missing back-end function.
 This was an exercise in deploying express.js techniques to set up routes in order for the client and server to communicate.

   This project utilizes Node.js and Express.js for its framework.
+It also utilizes uuid, a node package that generates a random ID for each note.

+  This application is deployed at: https://pure-savannah-26180.herokuapp.com/

   ## Table of Contents
   * [Installation](#installation)